Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 - Any noun can be made a lot funnier by placing the word "prescription" in front of it.
 - So little time, so many crimes
+- I'm the best there is at what I do, but what I do best isn't very nice
 - If I had a digestive system, I'd empty it now
 - Young humans can be impulsive.
 The trick is keeping them around long enough to become old humans
 - Shall we just fling ourselves at each other and see whose parts give out first?